Reviews, Best Prices, Comparisons, Expert Buying Guides

 What is Ping?

-• Low Ping: Indicates a fast response time, generally desirable for real-time applications.
-Typically measured in the range of 1-50 ms.
+Low Ping: It is an indicator of a speedy connection, which is a property that is usually desirable for real-time apps.
+Commonly it is measured in the range of 1-50 ms.

 Factors Affecting Ping

-3. Network Hardware: The quality and performance of routers, modems, and repeaters can impact latency.
+Network Hardware: The specifications and performance of routers, modems, and repeaters, can either make or break latency.

-4. Interference and Quality: The quality and placement of the repeater, as well as the level of interference it encounters, can influence overall performance.
+Interference and Quality: The performance will depend upon the repeater’s quality and position, as well as the level of interference it is subjected to.

 Scenario 1: Gaming